RayHightower/RayHightower.com/_posts/2018-02-15-mob-programming-fullstack-open-source-at-8th-light.markdown

 >With enough eyeballs, all bugs are shallow.<br/>~Linus Torvalds

-Next week, 8th Light offers two events for knowledge-hungry developers:
+Developers who are hungry for knowledge will enjoy these two upcoming events:

-* Tue, 2/20/2018: Mob Programming, with [Woody Zuill](https://scna.softwarecraftsmanship.org/#6)
+* Tue, 2/20/2018: Mob Programming, with Woody Zuill
 * Wed, 2/21/2018: Fullstack Open Source

 Both events will be held at the [8th Light](http://8thlight.com) office in downtown Los Angeles.
 The Mob Programming event will be filmed and refreshments will be served.
 Video footage may be used on [cleancoders.com](http://cleancoders.com) or in any of Woody Zull's training material.
-By participating your consenting to the use of the footage in that context.
+By participating, you are consenting to the use of the footage in that context.

 <!--more-->